zerasul/genesis-code/README.md

 ### 1.2.0

 * Added [Marsdev](https://github.com/andwn/marsdev) toolchain compatibility.
 Now you can use the marsdev toolchain with genesis code.
-For more information please see [Genesis code Documentation Web].
+For more information please see [Genesis code Documentation Web](https://zerasul.github.io/genesis-code-docs/).
 * Added configuration for debugging.
 Now when you create a new project a launch.json is created.
 For more information please see [Genesis code Documentation Web](https://zerasul.github.io/genesis-code-docs/)
 * Now you can select your toolchain from the genesis code Settings; SGDK/GENDEV toolchain or MARSDEV toolchain.
 * Added Compile with Debug Options command.